Marin County, California: Income

 The median income for a household in the county was $71,306 and the median income for a family was $88,934.
 As of 2007, these figures had risen to $83,732 and $104,750.

 In May 2010, the county had the lowest unemployment rate in California.
 According to the U.S. Bureau of Labor Statistics, however, in July 2010, Marin's unemployment rate rose to 8.3%.

 Government and infrastructure

+Law enforcement

 San Quentin State Prison of the California Department of Corrections and Rehabilitation is in the county.
 San Quentin houses the male death row and the execution chamber of California.

+The Marin County Sheriff's Office serves as the county's main law enforcement agency.

+The Central Marin Police Authority is responsible for law enforcement in Larkspur, Corte Madera, and San Anselmo.

+Fire protection

+A fire department for the county was discussed as early as 1881 by the California State Legislature; the Tamalpais Forestry Association formed c.
+1900.
+The Marin County Fire Department came into existence in its current incarnation on July 1, 1941, with passage of an ordinance and two resolutions by the Board of Supervisors.